heatherpiper/color-highlighter/README.md

 ### Install manually

-As this plugin is currently in beta, it's not yet available in the Obsidian Community Plugins browser.
+As this plugin is currently in beta, it's not yet available in the Obsidian community plugins browser.

 To install: